2014 Willamette Valley Pinot Noir

-We harvested our fruit in small bins (traditionally used for cherry harvesting) in order to guarantee that the grapes remained pristine.
+We harvested our fruit in small, 1/8th-ton cherry bins in order to guarantee that the grapes remained pristine.
 These bins allowed us to layer only a few clusters on top of one another, ensuring whole, ripe berries would make it safely to the winery for destemming.
 Then, we gently and carefully sorted each lot, making certain nothing below our standards made it into the small fermentation vats.
 We nurtured long, native fermentations over an average of 21 days per lot, encouraging suppleness and complexity by gentle aeration and extraction through pump-overs and constant sensory analysis.
 We delicately pressed at low pressures so as not to harden the mouthfeel, but rather to celebrate the purity of fruit and the silky tannins our fermentation style achieved.

 - Harvested September 15th – September 28th, 2014